IntersectMBO/cardano-node/doc/stake-pool-operations/retire_stakepool.md

         --tx-file tx.signed \
         --testnet-magic 42

-And we are done.
 The pool will retire at the end of epoch 40.

 If we change our mind, we can create and submit a new registration certificate before epoch 41, which will then overrule the deregistration certificate.